aces/Loris/modules/publication/test/TestPlan.md

 will only be sent if you check the box next to the email fields saying "Send email notification?"
 Make sure your mail server is enabled on your VM before you file a bug report.
 11. Test file download and file deletion.
+Only users that are affiliated with the proposal can delete.
+File download should only be allowed for users with proposal affiliation or view permission can download.